davkow/on-my-bookshelf/docs/index.md

 ## Get started

-Start using the service by completing set up and making a first API call, which are both covered in the [Get started](api/getstarted.md).
+Start using the service by completing set up and making a first API call, which are both covered in the [Quickstart](api/quickstart.md).

 ## Tutorials